TIBCOSoftware/tci-flogo/samples/app-dev/Monitoring-and-Execution-History/TCI-Flogo-Execution-History/readme.md

 ![toggle](../../import-screenshots/tci-execution-history/6-run.png)

-4. Hit the app endpoint and move to Execution Histroy Tab.
+4. After hitting endpoint,move to *Execution Histroy* Tab.
 You will get the list of execution record as shown below.

 ![execution](../../import-screenshots/tci-execution-history/7-execution.png)

 5. Click on the three dots beside an execution record and click on view details button.
-The instance execution record will display all the activities that got executed.
+The execution record will display all the activities that got executed.

 ![view details](../../import-screenshots/tci-execution-history/8-viewdetails.png)
 ![activity list](../../import-screenshots/tci-execution-history/9-activitylist.png)